 Recommendation: Read through this entire tutorial before starting your own project

 **Of course you can also buy shells.
 I've linked one option here, as well as below.
 Keep in mind however, that the heavier the shell, the more durable the glue will need to be.
-In this case, E6000 is the glue I recommend.
+For heavier or larger shells, E6000 is the glue I recommend.

 Step 1: Draw out the desired shape of your “necklace” onto the cardboard.
 When you are satisfied with the shape you’ve drawn, cut it out.

-Step 2: (Optional) Using the cardboard cutout as a template, cut the felt into the exact same shape.
-This felt will be used on the back of your piece.
+Step 2: (Optional) Using the cardboard cutout as a guide, cut the felt into a similar shape but about a 1/2 inch larger all around.
+The felt will be used on the back of your piece to give it a finished look.
 If the necklace will be placed in an area where it can be seen from all sides, you will not want to skip this step.

 Once you are satisfied with the layout, begin gluing on the feathers.
 I was able to get two full rows of feathers on my template.
 NOTE: Make sure to leave enough space at the collar of the “necklace”.